Seated Figure of a Bodhisattva

-Limestone with Polychrome remnants
+Limestone with Polychrome Remnants

 Height: 22 inches

 This seated limestone figure shows traces of polychrome coloring in vibrant pinks and blues.
-The figure, seated on a double lotus plinth in the lalitasana pose, has pendulant earlobes and a serene expression.
+The figure, seated on a double lotus plinth in the lalitasana pose, has pendulous earlobes and a serene expression.
 The hair is bound into a topknot in the shape of a snail’s shell with one tress hanging over the left shoulder.
 The diaphanous dhoti drapes over the arms and gently extends to the base in U-shaped folds.
 The left arm is missing from the elbow, while the right hand rests gently on the knee.
-In our opinion, the subject matter, workmanship and material suggest a Tang dynasty date for this work of art.
+In our opinion, the subject matter, workmanship and material suggest a Tang date for this work of art.